ibexa/documentation-developer/docs/guide/customizing_calendar.md

 You can change the foreground and background color of a custom event.
 The setting is SiteAccess-aware.

-To customize the the color of a custom event, add the following configuration to `config/packages/ezplatform.yml`:
+To customize the color of a custom event, add the following configuration to `config/packages/ezplatform.yml`:

 ``` YAML hl_lines="6"
 ezpublish: